Spring Garden Revival

 Contact Abington's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

-Residents and contractors in Abington must follow specific guidelines for weed debris disposal to protect local water quality and comply with state and municipal regulations.
-Healthy weeds are accepted in the municipal composting program, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
-Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained and removed before seed set.
-Soil clods and rocks are managed through the Transfer Station, which enforces seasonal yard waste rules: only biodegradable paper bags (no plastic), woody weeds cut to a maximum of 4-foot lengths and under 50 lbs, bundled with biodegradable twine.
-Finished compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
-Strictly no debris may be left in streets, gutters, or storm drains to prevent MS4 violations and protect local waterways.
+Proper weed debris management in Abington is essential for environmental protection and compliance with state and local regulations.
+The Abington Department of Public Works oversees seasonal yard waste collection, requiring residents to use biodegradable paper bags (no plastic per MassDEP) and bundle woody weeds in 4-foot sections weighing less than 50 lbs with biodegradable twine.
+Healthy weeds may be composted through municipal programs, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained to prevent spread.
+Soil clods and rocks are managed at the Transfer Station, which operates on a permit and fee basis.
+Finished compost is available for soil improvement, with bulk delivery for restoration projects and seasonal distribution in spring and fall.
+Strictly, no yard waste may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.

 Abington Department of Public Works